szpiech/selscan/README.md

 ## 📝 Change Log
 ```

-15APR2025 - selscan v2.1.0 - Introducing fast and memory-efficient versions for all statistics.
+09APR2025 - selscan v2.1.0 - Introducing fast and memory-efficient versions for all statistics.
 See Rahman, et al. (2025) Biorxiv for details.

 There is a new batch option for efficient processing of multiple statistics or parameters at once.
 See the manual for full details.
       --multi-param <string>: Specify a JSON file with multiple parameter sets.
 Each set should match the structure of command-line arguments.
 The program will run the analysis for each set, generating separate outputs.
 Useful for batch processing and exploring different configurations."

 Support for impute-style hap format is added (see --thap and --thap-ref).

+	norm v1.3.1 - Fixed bug in --bp-win analysis for iHS/nSL where max absolute value was reported as integer.
+Now reports as double.

 17NOV2023 - selscan v2.0.1 - Bug fixes for --ehh flag.
 Total EHH at the core snp will now be reported correctly (i.e. homozygosity of the site and not as 0).
 Also implemented --unphased for --ehh, and EHH output files now have a header line.